 Checking for Damp Before You Buy a house

-Homebuyers must always check thoroughly for mould and damp problems before they commit to a sale.
-Often, home buyers are naïve to the amount of remedial work their property needs in order to cure damp.
-While many cases of damp need simple and inexpensive treatment, in extreme cases the building’s structure may be a danger resulting to lengthy and costly remedial work.
+Homebuyers should always check thoroughly for mould and damp problems before they commit to a sale.
+Often, homebuyers are naïve to the amount of remedial work their property will need in order to cure damp.
+While many cases of damp need simple and inexpensive damp proofing treatment, in extreme cases the structural integrity of the building may be at risk.
+This can result in lengthy and costly remedial work.

-When viewing a property, take thorough observation at the main areas below to catch out any damp problems.
+When viewing a property, take a look at the following areas to uncover damp warning signs before you buy a home:

 Walls and ceilings